COP26: Lobbying threat to global climate action | DW | 05.11.2021

 Ahead of the conference, campaign group Transparency International (TI) wrote a letter to Sharma to address conflicts of interest that undermine climate action.
 "We have already seen the impact of this," said Delia Ferreira Rubio, chair of TI, in a statement.
 "Undue influence and illicit lobbying from the industry even extends to the very meetings where progress on climate crisis is meant to be discussed."

-Lobbying can range from secretive meetings with government officials to influencing narratives through public advertising, and funding third-party groups.
+Lobbying can range from secretive meetings with government officials to influencing narratives through public advertising and the funding of third-party groups.

-"The tricky part is that lobbying is most effective if nobody knows that you're doing it," said Franta.
+"The tricky part is that lobbying is most effective if nobody knows that you're doing it," Franta said.

 This can stretch to science.
 Documents leaked in October to Unearthed, an investigative journalism outlet from environmental group Greenpeace, revealed that some of the world's biggest coal, oil, beef and animal feed-producing countries tried to strip a landmark UN climate report of findings that could hurt their industries.